remind101/graphql-js/README.md

   }
 ```

-then running `yarn` from monoweb to get it to pull the code into the local `node_modulues`.
+then running `rm -rf node_modules/graphql && yarn --check-files` from monoweb to get it to pull the code into the local `node_modules`.

 # Deploying To Artifactory